richthegeek/node-smpp/README.md

 =========
 SMPP client and server implementation in node.js.

-Introduction
+NOTE!
 ------------
-NOTE!
 This only exists because of a bug in "farhadi/node-smpp".
 The owner will not merge the pull request.

 [![Build Status](https://travis-ci.org/farhadi/node-smpp.png)](https://travis-ci.org/farhadi/node-smpp)
 [![Dependency Status](https://david-dm.org/farhadi/node-smpp.svg)](https://david-dm.org/farhadi/node-smpp)